 Ofsted (the Office for Standards in Education, Children's Services and Skills) registered means that they are inspected against a set of national standards.
 You can access a copy of a childcare provider’s latest report through the Ofsted website or ask a provider if you want to see a copy of their latest inspection report).
-To find out more about what is available, visit our Childcare Options page.

 Parents and carers are their children’s first teachers.
 When they are with you learning can happen at any time and anywhere, for example through: